madhuakula/kubernetes-goat/README.md

 > Kubernetes Goat creates intentionally vulnerable resources into your cluster.
 DO NOT deploy Kubernetes Goat in a production environment or alongside any sensitive cluster resources.

 > Kubernetes Goat comes with absolutely no warranties whatsoever.
-By using Kubernetes Goat, you take full responsibility for any and all outcomes that result.
+By using Kubernetes Goat, you take full responsibility for all outcomes that result.

 ## ✨ Contributors